Sen. Rounds explains mission that forced missed vote on May 28

 "We were in Romania on the shores of the Black Sea where the Russians are banging on Romania's door," Sen. Rounds said.
 He said he and Sen. Inhofe were among the last congressional delegation to travel before COVID-19 restrictions limited travel.
 They were also among the first to travel after some restrictions were lifted.

 In addition to meeting with heads of state, they met with troops and leaders of armed forces in these countries.
-Rounds said he has made 37 similar trips to the African continent as a member of Congress.
+Rounds said he has visited 37 countries on similar trips as a member of Congress.

 He said he hates missing any votes but these trips had been planned weeks in advance of the bill the Senate considered on May 28.
 They even built a buffer into the itinerary in case official business lasted beyond the scheduled final day of the session.
 That buffer wasn't enough and the senators had to decide to postpone the trip or miss the vote.
 Since the effect of missing a vote and voting no were virtually the same, they decided to keep their commitments overseas.